jwbuurlage/category-theory-programmers/doc/03_category_of_types.md

 ```haskell
 alpha :: F a -> G a
 ```
-Note that implicitely we talk about the component of `alpha` at `a`, since this function is _polymorphic_ the right component gets picked by the compiler.
+Note that implicitly we talk about the component of `alpha` at `a`, since this function is _polymorphic_ the right component gets picked by the compiler.
 For example, say we have a list `[a]`, and we want to obtain the first element of this list.
 If the list is empty, then there is no such element, otherwise we obtain an `a`; i.e. the result is a `Maybe a`:
 ```haskell
 head :: [a] -> Maybe a
 head [] = Nothing